top of page

 The verb 'inundate' has its etymological roots in Latin.
 It is derived from the Latin word 'inundare,' which is formed by combining 'in,' meaning 'into,' and 'undare,' meaning 'to surge' or 'to flood.'
 In its original Latin sense, 'inundare' referred to the overflowing of water, particularly during a flood.
 Over time, the term's meaning was extended metaphorically to describe overwhelming someone or something with a deluge of things or people, making it difficult to manage or cope.
 When we use the verb 'inundate' in English, we are drawing upon its historical connection to flooding and surging waters to convey the idea of being swamped or overwhelmed by an excessive amount of something, whether it be tasks, information, or people.

-Quiz: Find the meaning of inundate
+Quiz: Find the meaning of the verb inundate:

 Try Again!